ttulttul/ComfyUI-FlowMatching-Inverter/README.md

 Each node is available on its own, and the hybrid node chains them together for a single-drop workflow.

+## Conditioning primer

+ComfyUI passes prompt information around as a Python list of `[embedding, metadata]` pairs.
+The `embedding` tensor stores the per-token hidden states produced by the text encoder (shape ≈ `batch × tokens × features`, or `tokens × features` when the batch dimension is implicit).
+The accompanying `metadata` dictionary carries auxiliary fields—most notably `pooled_output`, a single vector that summarises the whole prompt (CLS token, sentence average, etc.).

+Whenever you tweak conditioning with the nodes below you are directly manipulating those tensors.
+Splitting, blurring, or scaling happens along the token axis, while pooled outputs are updated in lockstep so downstream samplers still receive a coherent summary.

 ## Node overview

 ### Qwen Rectified Flow Inverter